stacksgov/grants-program/docs/Project-Aplication-Guidelines.md

 - **DO** : Educate yourself on the process.
 Before submitting your application:
   - Read this document in its entirety.
-  - Study project applications with a similar mission in the Program Applications Github repo.
+  - Study project applications with a similar mission in the Program Applications GitHub repo.
   - Build a relationship with the Stacks community on the Stacks Discord server.
 - **DO** : Focus on new & novel, open-source ideas that the Stacks community has a clear demand for, prove there is demand, and prove you can measure how your solution will aid that demand.
 - **DO** : Start small and build a relationship.
 Don’t over ask.
 We encourage all builders new to the community to first start with a small project with a modest budget.